Yogarajan12/Yogarajan12/README.md

 ### ICU Extubation Outcomes & Length-of-Stay Prediction — NUS × Singapore General Hospital

-I am continuing a research collaboration with professors at the **National University of Singapore** and clinicians at **Singapore General Hospital** on building statistical machine-learning models for ICU extubation outcomes and length of stay.
+I am continuing a research collaboration with professors at the National University of Singapore and clinicians at Singapore General Hospital on building statistical machine-learning models for ICU extubation outcomes and length of stay.

 The project has grown from an initial predictive-modelling study into a longer-term effort to determine what would make such a system trustworthy enough for real clinical use.
 Current work focuses on stronger patient-level validation, interpretability, uncertainty and failure-mode analysis, while preserving meaningful clinician oversight.
-We are working towards **publication and eventual clinical deployment**.
+We are working towards publication and eventual clinical deployment.

 *Ongoing collaboration; code and manuscript are not yet public.*

 ### Frontier-Model Cooperation & Steerability — Game Theory & Evolutionary Algorithms

-I am continuing a project that began in my Master's course on game theory and evolutionary algorithms at **Stevens Institute of Technology**, now under the supervision of the professor who taught the course and with the goal of developing it into a research artifact.
+I am continuing a project that began in my Master's course on game theory and evolutionary algorithms at Stevens Institute of Technology, now under the supervision of the professor who taught the course and with the goal of developing it into a research artifact.

 The project uses iterated Prisoner’s Dilemma experiments, behavioural strategy classification and evolutionary dynamics to study how frontier language models behave in repeated strategic interactions.
 I am particularly interested in framing sensitivity, strategic stability and steerability, and what these behaviours may imply for future multi-agent AI systems.